As approved by the Ithaca College Board of Trustees 5/15/2004.

 A one-year delay of the faculty member's tenure review year may be granted no more than twice.
 This extension may not cause the tenure review to occur later than the eighth academic year of that faculty member's appointment to a tenure-eligible position.
 The tenure file will include activities and teaching materials from the entire probationary period and indicate that an extension was granted.

 In the event a faculty member's tenure review date is extended, the schedule of probationary reviews will be adjusted accordingly.
-Adjustments will be made on a case by case basis.
-Any adjustments to the schedule of reviews will require prior approval of the dean and provost & senior vice president for academic affairs.
+Adjustments will be made on a case-by-case basis.
+Any adjustments to the schedule of reviews will require prior approval of the dean and provost & vice president for academic affairs.
 Faculty members granted extensions of tenure dates may not claim de facto tenure.
-In any event, the faculty member must be full-time during his/her tenure review year.
+In any event, the faculty member must be full-time during their tenure review year.

 Full-time faculty members who are subject to non-tenure-eligible notice appointments may be considered for promotion.
 Such promotion must proceed according to the College's regular policies and procedures as outlined in Volume IV of the Ithaca College Policy Manual.

-Continuous appointments at the College are given to faculty members who have attained tenured status (see section 4.13).
-Faculty members employed under a continuous appointment are entitled to annual contract renewal and shall be subject to the terms and conditions of employment specified in Volume IV of the Ithaca College Policy Manual in effect at the time of each annual renewal by the College, unless separated pursuant to any subsections of section 4.15.
+Continuous appointments at the College are given to faculty members who have attained tenured status (see Section 184.108.40.206).
+Faculty members employed under a continuous appointment are entitled to annual contract renewal and shall be subject to the terms and conditions of employment specified in Volume IV of the Ithaca College Policy Manual in effect at the time of each annual renewal by the College, unless separated pursuant to any subsections of Section 4.15.

 Part-time per-course appointments have an expected term of fewer than three years.
-Part-time-per-course appointees are responsible for the classes, laboratories, and/or studio instruction for which they are hired and for being accessible to students and colleagues.
+Part-time-per-course appointees are responsible for the classes, laboratories, and/or studio instruction for which they are hired and for being available to students and colleagues for consultation as appropriate.
 The instructional load for such individuals does not exceed 50 percent of the maximum teaching load per semester within the concerned planning unit/department in any semester or academic year, and the individuals are not held responsible for co- or extra-instructional responsibilities normally expected of full-time faculty.
 Co- and extra-instructional responsibilities, as referred to here, mean curriculum development, academic advising, departmental, planning unit, and College governance, and other faculty responsibilities.

 The holder of a part-time per-course appointment is not eligible for tenure or promotion, and the holder of such an appointment does not accrue full-time equivalent years toward tenure eligibility.
 The holder of such an appointment is not precluded from applying and being considered for an adjunct or full-time position if such becomes available, but movement into such a position is considered a change of position rather than a promotion.
 In such a situation, the new rank is determined by the curricular justification for the new position and by an assessment of the credentials of the individual filling the position.